t-maka/t-maka/README.md

 # <a href="https://www.linkedin.com/in/makadjibeye-tinan/">Tinan Makadjibeye</a>'s IT and Cybersecurity Project Portfolio 🔐

-IT Professional transitioning into GRC & Cybersecurity Analysis | Passionate about risk management, compliance, securing digital landscapes, and love tackling complex challenges through hands-on projects.
-I've worked on vulnerability management and threat detection projects, diving deep into the ever-evolving world of cybersecurity.
-Feel free to explore them and see how I've contributed to strengthening security operations and processes!
+## 👋 About Me

+I'm an **IT Professional transitioning into GRC and Cybersecurity Analysis**.
+I’m driven by the challenge of securing digital environments while ensuring organizations remain aligned with regulatory and industry standards.
+I thrive on solving complex problems, analyzing risk, and creating structure through **hands-on, real-world projects** that strengthen both security posture and compliance maturity, and that make a tangible impact.

+🔐 Along my journey, I've worked on:

+- **Vulnerability Management** – identifying, prioritizing, and addressing security weaknesses.
+- **Threat Detection & Analysis** – investigating suspicious activity and improving defensive strategies.
+- **Governance, Risk, and Compliance (GRC)** – implementing frameworks and controls to ensure regulatory alignment and reduce risk.

+These experiences have deepened my understanding of real-world cyber threats, compliance obligations, and how to mitigate risks effectively.

+🚀 I invite you to explore my projects and see how I've contributed to strengthening security operations, enhancing compliance processes, and building a more resilient IT landscape.

+---

 ## ⚠️ Vulnerability Management Projects